williamhaarhoff/archetype/docs/how_it_works.md

 };
 ```

-In Archetype did this by orthogonalising the structures, and then composing them through inheritance of orthogonal parts.
+In Archetype I did this by orthogonalising the structures, and then composing them through inheritance of orthogonal parts.
 The orthogonal parts come from each of the existing archetypes, while the common parts can come from a common base. `readable` annd `writable` views define the `read()` and `write()` functions respectively.
 But they will need to share a common vtable, and void object pointer.
 We will see how to define this vtable later.
 Both the object pointer and the vtable pointer get placed in the common base.

 ```cpp
 template<typename VTableType>